Andersson's Kalle (1934 film)

 Andersson's Kalle (Swedish: Anderssonskans Kalle) is a 1934 Swedish comedy film directed by Sigurd Wallén and starring Thor Modéen, Tollie Zellman and Naemi Briese.
 It was shot at the Råsunda Studios and on location around Stockholm.
 The film's sets were designed by the art director Arne Åkermark.
 It is based on the 1901 novel of the same title by Emil Norlander, which has been adapted into films on several occasions.

 Synopsis

 Kalle, a young boy who is fond of practical jokes, lives in the Södermalm district of Stockholm with his elder sister Majken and his widowed mother.
-His pranks lead him into trouble with the local police officer.
+His pranks land him in trouble with the local police officer.